-The incredible plein air journey of artist Emilie Lee begins unlike anything I’ve heard: “In April, I sold and gave away almost all my belongings and moved into my Honda Element, which I outfitted for car-camping with a custom-made bed platform and storage inside.
-Ever since I started plein-air painting nine years ago, I’ve dreamt of traveling and camping across the country, relishing the freedom of the open road while painting wherever inspiration struck.
-When I made the big decision to move from Vermont to California this year, I saw the perfect opportunity to make my dream come true.
+The incredible plein air journey of artist Emilie Lee begins unlike anything we’ve heard: “In April one year, I sold and gave away almost all my belongings and moved into my Honda Element, which I outfitted for car-camping with a custom-made bed platform and storage inside.
+Ever since I started plein-air painting years ago, I’ve dreamt of traveling and camping across the country, relishing the freedom of the open road while painting wherever inspiration struck.
+When I made the big decision to move from Vermont to California, I saw the perfect opportunity to make my dream come true.

 “All told, I completed about 40 paintings.
 About halfway through the trip I did an online sale through social media and sold 15 paintings in four hours!
 I made enough to pay my bills and get back on the rounds for another month.
 Right now, I’ve just arrived in Santa Barbara, California, where I’m setting up for a new chapter in life.”